MobinMardi/Exoptimizer/docs/README.txt

 🎮 RECOMMENDED WORKFLOW:
 1. Create a system restore point in "System Restore" tab
-2. Apply system optimizations in "System Optimization" tab
+2. Apply regular system optimizations in "System Optimization" tab
+3. 🔥 NEW: Use "Extreme Optimization" for maximum FPS boost (advanced users)
-3. Enable VALORANT priority in "VALORANT Priority" tab when gaming
+4. Enable VALORANT priority in "VALORANT Priority" tab when gaming
-4. Monitor system performance in "System Monitor" tab
+5. Monitor system performance in "System Monitor" tab
-5. Use performance tools for additional system management
+6. Use performance tools for additional system management

 🔍 TROUBLESHOOTING:
 • If optimizations don't apply: Ensure running as Administrator